-IMPORTANT NOTE: Your Plan only pays for Covered Services received from Out-of-Network Providers at Usual, Customary, and Reasonable rates (UCR) (see Section 14, Definitions).
-If an Out-of-Network Provider charges more than the UCR rates allowed under you Plan, that provider may bill you directly for the additional amount that is not covered by your Plan.
-That amount is in addition to any Deductible, Copayment, or Coinsurance for which you may be responsible, and does not accrue to your Out-of-Pocket Maximum or Essential Health Benefit Maximum.
+Your Plan only pays for Covered Services received from Out-of-Network Providers at Usual, Customary, and Reasonable rates (UCR) (see Section 14, Definitions).
+If an Out-of-Network Provider charges more than the UCR rates allowed under your Plan, that provider may bill you directly for the additional amount that is not covered by your Plan.
+That amount is in addition to any Deductible, Copayment, or Coinsurance for which you may be responsible, and does not accrue to your Out-of-Pocket Maximum.

 If you choose to receive Covered Services from an Out-of-Network Provider, those Services are still subject to the terms of this Member Handbook.
-Providence Health Plan will only pay for Medically Necessary Covered Services.
+The Plan will only pay for Medically Necessary Covered Services.
 No matter what type of provider you see, the treatments, supplies, and medications excluded by this Plan are not covered.